 All Perpetual Capital Securities shall have the same Specified Denomination.
 Perpetual Capital Securities sold in reliance on Rule 144A will be in minimum denominations of U.S.\$200,000 (or its equivalent in other currencies) and integral multiples of U.S.\$1,000 (or its equivalent in other currencies) in excess thereof, subject to compliance with all legal and/or regulatory requirements applicable to the relevant currency.
 Perpetual Capital Securities which are listed on the Singapore Exchange Securities Trading Limited (the "SGX-ST") will be traded on the SGX-ST in a minimum board lot size of S\$200,000 (or its equivalent in other currencies) or such other amount as may be allowed or required from time to time.
-In the case of any Perpetual Capital Securities which are to be admitted to trading on a regulated market within the European Economic Area or in the United Kingdom or offered to the public in a Member State of the European Economic Area or in the United Kingdom (EU) 2017/1129 (as amended or superseded), the minimum Specified Denomination shall be €100,000 or £100,000 (or its equivalent in any other currency as at the date of issue of the relevant Perpetual Capital Securities).
+In the case of any Perpetual Capital Securities which are to be admitted to trading on a regulated market within the European Economic Area or in the United Kingdom in circumstances which require the publication of a prospectus under Regulation (EU) 2017/1129 (as amended or superseded), the minimum Specified Denomination shall be €100,000 or £100,000 (or its equivalent in any other currency as at the date of issue of the relevant Perpetual Capital Securities).